 VI, VII and IX all provide reasons for why those four characters stick together: in VI and IX, they are childhood friends that grow up in the same village, while in VII the driving force of the plot for a good chunk of the game is a shared noble title the four got in the prologue.
 VI and VII fail to explain why you can only hire two Hirelings, however.

 In X you are also only allowed two hirelings, but an added limitation makes it more difficult.
 With some quests, the Quest Giver has to tag along with you, taking up space as a hireling — quest-related characters could tag along in VI and VII as well, but did not count against the hireling limited.
-(While some of these mandatory hirelings do nothing, some do give you some benefit; for example, Maximus does nothing, but Rosalie lets you see secret doors instantly, and Edwin, another Quest NPC, increases your XP.)
+(All of the quest NPCs, thankfully, provide some kind of benefit.)

 VI and VII established Archibald Ironfist as this by implication — the first game had him be one of the world's greatest experts in magical rituals, while the second made him an expert in necromancy (despite not being a Necromancer according to Heroes II — he was a Warlock, the only class that could randomly learn Necromancy), and the manual reveals that he had defeated the former leader of the Necromancers' Guild to become the leader of the Necromancers himself.

 Gavin Magnus is the Light equivalent to Archibald in VII, and Thomas Grey (who trains your Wizard characters to become Archmagi themselves) probably qualifies as well.